 Sleeping in a recliner may offer other health benefits besides relieving acid reflux.

 - Alleviate Back Pain.
-If you suffer from back pain, sleeping in a recliner may help to alleviate some of the discomfort.
+If you suffer from back pain, sleeping in a recliner may help to alleviate some of the discomforts.
 A recliner can take the pressure off your lower back and improve your overall sleep quality by elevating your upper body and keeping your spine in alignment.

 - Reduce Snoring.
 If you or your partner snores, sleeping in a recliner may help reduce the noise.
 By keeping your head elevated, you can open up your airway, allowing you to breathe more easily and reducing the chances of snoring.